Teenage Jesus & The Jerks

 1977

-The year in which the band is founded.
+The year in which Teenage Jesus is founded.
 Recording of 3 songs ("The Closet", "Less Of Me" and "My Eyes").

 About a dozen of live shows in New York City, half of them at Max's, and 3 dates in London (UK) at year end.
 Three line-ups of the band.